Cortisol Blood Test Guide by Blood Test UK, Private Blood Testing Experts – Home Visits Across the UK

 What Do Abnormal Cortisol Levels Indicate?

 Abnormal levels may suggest conditions such as Cushing’s syndrome (high levels) or Addison’s disease (low levels).
-Additional testing may be needed for a definitive diagnosis.
+Additional testing may be needed to confirm the diagnosis.

 How Frequently Should I Get a Cortisol Blood Test?